kohkimakimoto/LaravelMessageBinder/README.md

 A little hack for Illminate View to access flash messages easily.

-You can use the `messages` flash messages like a laravel builtin error messages.
+You can use the `withMessages` method like a laravel builtin method `withErrors` in a general purpose.

 ```php
 Route::get('register', function()